 In 2009, Michelle founded Sunday Sol Events, where she applies the principle that her work isn’t complete with just one event, but must fit into a client’s long-range plans.
 As Michelle works on telling the story of each organization, she focuses on the audience.
 Are we sending a clear message?
 Is there a call to action?
 Are we inspiring them?
 This unique approach is what sets Sunday Sol Events apart.

 Please note: While course content and videos have been developed and delivered by industry expert Michelle French, learners will not have access to Michelle directly.
-This course is facilitated by industry leading instructor Morgan Westcott who guides and supports learners throughout the course, answers questions, provides feedback on assignments, grades quizzes and exams, and also teaches scheduled live classes.
+This course is facilitated by an industry leading instructor who guides and supports learners throughout the course, answers questions, provides feedback on assignments, grades quizzes and exams.

 - When events make sense, and when they don’t